AdobeDocs/campaign-classic.de-DE/help/campaign/using/about-campaign-typologies.md

 Bei der Versandvorbereitung werden diejenigen Empfänger ausgeschlossen, die das jeweilige Kriterium erfüllen. Über die Logs können Sie überprüfen, welche Empfänger vom Versand ausgeschlossen wurden.
 Anwendungsbeispiele für Typologieregeln vom Typ &quot;Druck&quot; finden Sie auf [dieser Seite](../../campaign/using/pressure-rules.md#use-cases-on-pressure-rules).

-## Einrichten des Ermüdungsmanagements mithilfe von Typologieregeln
+## Einrichten des Ermüdungsmanagements mithilfe von Typologieregeln {#typologies-video}

 In diesem Video wird erläutert, wie Sie das Ermüdungsmanagement in Adobe Campaign Classic mithilfe von Typologieregeln implementieren.

 >[!VIDEO](https://video.tv.adobe.com/v/25090?quality=12)

-## Einrichten des Ermüdungsmanagements mithilfe von Vordefinierte Filtern

-Das Ermüdungsmanagement steuert die Häufigkeit und Quantität von Nachrichten, um eine Überforderung von Empfängern zu vermeiden.
-Wenn Sie nicht über das Kampagne-Optimierungsmodul in Ihrer Kampagne verfügen, können Sie einen vordefinierten Filter konfigurieren, der die Population der Zielgruppe nach der Anzahl der empfangenen Nachrichten filtert.
-In diesem Video wird erläutert, wie Sie das Ermüdungsmanagement in Adobe Campaign Classic mithilfe von Filtern implementieren.
+## How to set up fatigue management using predefined filters

+Fatigue management controls frequency and quantity of messaging to avoid over-solicitation of recipients.
+If you do not have the campaign optimization module in your campaign instance, you may configure a predefined filter that will filter the target population by the number of messages received
+This video explains how to implement fatigue management in Adobe Campaign Classic by using filters.

 >[!VIDEO](https://video.tv.adobe.com/v/25091?quality=12)